Can I get a job in child care?

 8. Can I Get the Answers to the Workbook?

 Your trainers cannot just provide you with the exact answers to questions in the workbooks.
 Their job is to provide guidance, feedback, and instruction so you can discover the answers for yourself.

 The primary resource you’ll use for the workbooks are the Learner Guides for education and care.

 It is highly recommended that you read the Learner Guides first before taking on the workbooks so that you already have an idea of where to find the answers.

 You can also visit the student forums if you’re having trouble with a particular item because other students may have already asked the same question.

-Don’t forget to schedule your vocational placement as well.
-Remember, you need to allow time to find a registered Australian child care service where you can complete the placement, then do a minimum of 120 hours (and up to 240 hours) in the vocational placement.
+Don’t forget to schedule your placement as well.
+Remember, you need to allow time to find a registered Australian child care service where you can complete the placement, then do a minimum of 120 hours (and up to 240 hours) in placement.